cultureandempire/cultureandempire.github.io/cande.md

 The second thing is that just reversing the cult techniques isn't enough.
 It does make a good start to promote individual strength and creativity, yet that is not the same as building a solid community.
 For that, you need more explicit patterns.
 Define a powerful mission to attract newcomers.
 Make it really easy for people to get involved.
 Embrace argument and conflict; it's where good ideas come from.
 Delegate systematically, and create competition.
 Work with volunteers more than employees.
 Get diversity and scale.
 Make people own the work; don't let the work own the people.

-It is of course much cheaper and faster to do large-scale experiments with people on-line than in the real world.
+It is of course much cheaper and faster to do large-scale experiments with people on line than in the real world.
 To prove or disprove a recipe for building a community, all you have to do is create a space, define some rules for play, announce it to the world, and sit back and watch.

 My largest and most successful experiment to date, which I'll refer to often in this chapter, is the [ZeroMQ software community](http://zeromq.org).
 It has grown from a team in a Slovak cellar to a global community, and is used by thousands of organizations.
 Above all, ZeroMQ is entirely built and steered by its community: over a hundred contributors to the core library, and a hundred other projects around that.